Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_Install&Maint.md

 ## 1.1Material Required

 - Interlock hardware for configuration.
-- Suitable micro SD card – minimum of 4 GiB, recommend 16 GiB or greater to provide lots of spare capacity for wear leveling.
+- Suitable micro SD card â€“ minimum of 4 GiB, recommend 16 GiB or greater to provide lots of spare capacity for wear leveling.

 ## 1.2Required Information